 - Line a cookie sheet with parchment paper.

 - Rinse the fresh cranberries and set aside perhaps overnight to dry.
-Or use a towel to thoroughly dry so the chocolate doesn't seize.
+Or use a towel to thoroughly dry so the chocolate doesn't clump up (called seizing).

 - Add the cranberries and almonds to the a bowl.1 cup cranberries, ¾ cup almonds

-- Melt the chocolate chips in a pyrex measuring cup in a microwave at 60 second intervals.1 ½ cup chocolate chips, 1 tablespoon coconut oil
+- Melt the chocolate chips and coconut oil in a pyrex measuring cup in a microwave at 60 second intervals.1 ½ cup chocolate chips, 1 tablespoon coconut oil

 - Pour the melted chocolate over the cranberries and almonds in the bowl.